Axiom A versus Newhouse phenomena for Benedicks-Carleson toy models: Proof of Theorem B

-More precisely, combining our theorem \ref{hyp} with this theorem, we have the following consequence: \begin{cor} Fix $\e>0$.
-Then, for a $C^1$-generic $F\in\mathcal{D}^2$, the maximal invariant set $\La_\e$ of $U_\e$ is a locally maximal hyperbolic set such that $\textrm{int}(U_\e)$ is an isolating neighborhood of $\La_\e$. \end{cor}
+More precisely, combining our Theorem \ref{hyp} with this theorem, we have the following consequence: \begin{cor} Fix $\e>0$.
+Then, for $F$ in a $C^1$-open and dense subset of $\mathcal{D}^1$, the maximal invariant set $\La_\e$ of $U_\e$ is a locally maximal hyperbolic set such that $\textrm{int}(U_\e)$ is an isolating neighborhood of $\La_\e$. \end{cor}